andylvua/ext2-4_filesystem_reader/README.md

 #### Transactions

 The combination of the descriptor blocks, data blocks, and commit block is called a transaction.
-The `Journal` class provides the interface to get the transactions list from the filesystem journal.
+The `Journal` class provides the interface to get the transaction list from the filesystem journal.
 It works as follows:

 1. The `Journal` class reads the journal superblock and determines the journal features
 2. Then, it iterates over the blocks of the journal inode, keeping track of the current transaction
 3. If the current block is a descriptor block, the `Transaction` object is filled with the data from the journal block tags, incorporating the `DescBlockIterator` class
-4. If the current block is a commit block, the `Transaction` object is marked as complete, the timestamp and the sequence number are set, the transaction is added to the transactions list and the current transaction is reset
+4. If the current block is a commit block, the `Transaction` object is marked as complete, the timestamp, and the sequence number is set, the transaction is added to the transaction list, and the current transaction is reset
-5. Repeat steps 3-4 until the end of the journal inode is reached
+5. Repeat steps 3–4 until the end of the journal inode is reached

 The transaction itself is represented by the `Transaction` class.
 It provides the interface to access necessary transaction information and contains the following fields: